-1. Conduct and document a safety meeting each morning before work effort begins and/or any crew/tour change, or any additional service provider crews arrive.
-2. Conduct bottomhole pressure and mechanical integrity tests (see Sections 8.2 and 8.3).
+1. Conduct and document a safety meeting.
+2. Conduct bottom hole pressures and MITs.
+See Sections 8.2 and 8.3.
 3. Move-in (MI) rig and ancillary equipment onto injection well site and rig up (RU).
 Nipple up and test BOPs, pressure test equipment and ensure proper operation.
 4. Check wellhead tubing and casing pressures.
 5. Record bottom-hole pressure from downhole gauge (if final pressure has not already been determined) and calculate kill fluid density.
 6. Fill tubing with kill weight brine as determined by the final pressure measurement.
-Flush two tubing volumes of kill weight brine.
+Inject two tubing volumes of kill weight brine.
 Monitor tubing and casing pressure for 1 hour.
-Release from packer with tubing string and circulate one hole volume with kill weight brine.
+Release from packer with tubing string and circulate one hole volume with kill weight brine. - a.
 If the well is not dead or the pressure cannot be bled off of tubing, RU slickline and set plug in lower profile nipple below packer.
-Pick up on tubing to remove tubing seals from packer and circulate tubing and annulus with kill weight fluid.
+Pick on tubing to remove tubing seals from packer and circulate tubing and annulus with kill weight fluid.

-7. Release packer and pull out of hole with injection tubing laying it down.
+7. Release packer and pull out of hole with tubing laying it down.
 Ensure that the well is over-balanced so there is no backflow due to formation pressure and there are at least two well control barriers in place at all times.
-8. Trip into hole with work string and 7 inch cement retainer and set retainer to cement the perforated or open hole portion of the well, and prepare for cement plugging operations.
-Pump required number of sacks of CO2 resistant cement through the retainer while maintaining bottom-hole pressure below fracture pressure.
-Once the squeeze volume of cement has been pumped through the retainer or calculated bottom hole pressure has reached maximum allowable pressure, the tubing stinger will be pulled out of the retainer and any remaining volume of cement will be spotted on top of the retainer.
+8. Trip into hole with work string with 7-5/8 inch cement retainer to bottom of tubing and set retainer to cement the perforated portion of the well, and prepare for cement plugging operations.
+Pump required number of sacks of CO2-resistant cement through the retainer while maintaining bottom-hole pressure below fracture pressure.
+If it appears that the injection pressure will reach 90% of the fracture pressure and the total amount of cement has not been pumped into the injection zone, cement pumping will cease.
+After allowing the pressure to reduce to an acceptable level, cement pumping will be attempted again.
+A rapid increase in pressure on the tubing would indicate that the perforations have been sealed with cement, and no additional cement will be added to the zone or plug.
 9. Spot required number of sacks of CO2 resistant cement on top of retainer.
 10. Trip tubing string out of well and remove stinger from end of tubing.
-11. Trip tubing string to intermediate casing shoe and prepare to set cement plug.
-Pump Class L cement using a balance method to cement 100 ft across casing shoe.
+11. Trip tubing to 100 ft below 13CR casing top and prepare to set cement plug.
+Pump CO2 resistant cement to leave 100 ft cement plug across top of 13CR casing and at top of caprock.
 12. Trip tubing string to surface casing shoe and prepare to set cement plug.
-Pump Class L cement using a balance method to cement 100 ft across casing shoe.
-13. Trip tubing string to a depth of 500 ft and prepare to set cement plug.
-Pump Class L cement to fill the casing from a depth of 500 ft to surface.
+Pump Class A cement with 50% pozzolan (POZ) (slurry weight of 14.7 lb/gal) using a balance method to cement 100 ft over casing shoe.
+13. Trip tubing string to a depth of 100 ft and prepare to set cement plug.
+Pump Class A cement to fill the casing from a depth of 100 ft to surface.
 14. Cut the casing string off at 5 ft below grade and weld a steel plate, (with well ID, permit number, and date of abandonment on it) to the casing strings.
 15. Backfill the excavation.
-16. Rig down and move off service rig and any remaining equipment (i.e., deadmen anchors).
+16. Rig down and move off service rig and any remaining equipment.

 The procedures described above are subject to modification during execution as necessary to ensure a plugging operation that protects worker safety and is effective to protect USDWs.
 Any significant modifications due to unforeseen circumstances will be described in the Plugging Report.
-The Plugging Report will be submitted to the EPA, or its primacy designee within 60 days after plugging is completed (40 CFR 146.92 (d)).
+The Plugging Report will be submitted to the EPA within 60 days after plugging is completed (40 CFR 146.92 (d)).